carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term1/projects/p5-vehicle-detection/README.md

  no matter which classifier is used.
 As said before, a YOLO or SSD network would provide a much better performance.

+ - **Vehicle tracking**.
+The vehicle tracking would be smoother if more advanced techniques such as the Kalman Filter were used.

+ - **Smaller scales**.
+The classifier is not very good at detecting vehicles at far distances.
+Therefore it would be desirable to use a smaller scale (maybe a 32x32) window.
+This would however increase the computation time quite dramatically, given the high number of additional search windows to test.

+ - **Front vehicle tracking**.
+We observe in the video that oncoming vehicles in the adjacent lane are not detected at all.
+This is due to the fact that the training data only had images of vehicles as seen from behind.
+Extending the dataset with front-view vehicles would allow us to classify oncoming vehicles as well.